Dai Young - Wasps

 Would you support a 13-team Premiership and easing the threat of relegation?

-My personal view – and I stress it’s mine and not necessarily the club’s – is that I totally understand that some of the teams wouldn’t want promotion and scrapped, but how many of the Championship teams want to go up anyway?
+My personal view – and I stress it’s mine and not necessarily the club’s – is that I totally understand that some of the Championship teams wouldn’t want and relegation scrapped, but how many of the Championship teams want to go up anyway?
 Why are we keeping something open that very few people want?
 Secondly, there’s so much money involved in the Premiership now and the game is still losing money, so why aren’t we doing our best to make the businesses sustainable?
 You’ve just seen Bury Football Club fold and we’ve seen that in the past in rugby, so we don’t want those days to come back.
 It’s very hard to put business plans together when you’ve got a trapdoor, so while I understand where the Championship clubs are coming from, to have the continual threat of relegation is pretty tough.

 If we’d gone down in my first season at Wasps, as we so nearly did, we wouldn’t be here now.
 You don’t want that happening to anyone else so if it did go to a 13-team league and there was the ability to still have a play-off, that’s probably the best solution for all.